Uriel1010/images_gallery/README.md

 ## Customization & UI/UX

 - **Auto-Scroll Behavior:**
   On desktop, the gallery auto-scrolls continuously (billboard effect) with a toggle button to enable/disable this feature.
-On mobile, auto-scroll is disabled to prevent duplicated images.
+On mobile devices, auto-scroll is disabled by default to avoid duplicate images.

 - **Admin Panel:**
   The admin panel allows deletion of media files and downloading all files as a ZIP archive.